About

 Most recently, I have been involved in developing and testing local scale reef restoration techniques on the Great Barrier Reef including macroalgae removal (“sea-weeding”) and assisted coral larval settlement, and investigating the ecosystem-wide effects of such techniques.
 This work is in partnership with Earthwatch Australia and incorporates citizen scientists, which allows a unique opportunity for science education and outreach.
 The project has attracted local, national, and international press.

-I have a growing interest in macroalgae (seaweed) taxonomy, population genetics, and biomaterials, particularly low-tech applications for sequestering carbon through algal biomass.
+I have a growing interest in macroalgae (seaweed) taxonomy, population genetics, and carbon-negative biomaterials, particularly low-tech applications for sequestering carbon through algal biomass.

 Prior to my science career, I completed a Bachelor of Fine Arts and worked for years in the arts.
 In addition to my scientific pursuits, I have a passion for creating conceptual scientific illustrations to bridge the gap between science and art, and to communicate complex scientific ideas with beautifully rendered images.